 Another bought of pitched static sounded in his ears, this one shorter than the last.
 Patryk glanced around, his light creating long, split shadows that obscured more than they revealed.
 It occurred to him that something might have become of her, that perhaps her suit had failed her unexpectedly or some other disaster had befallen her.
 His soul shivered at the thought of being stranded alone in that sunless Tartarus, and he made hastily for the cavern’s entrance, casting his beam back and forth and calling for his guide desperately.

-After a few moments of bounding nervously, he thought that he must surely have arrived at the fissure.
+After a few moments of nervous bounding, he thought that he must surely have arrived at the fissure.
 Nothing, apart from the numberless columns, surrounded him, their crescent pupils inspecting him dispassionately.
 His mind began to play tricks on him, so that the dark was filled with teeming spirits, skittering shadows that stood his hair on end.
 His breathing was light, even as he rushed, and he felt the perspiration collecting on his brow.
 Training his light on the furrowed ground, he remembered Waceera’s advice about footprints, and began following his own trail anxiously, hoping that his missing companion would appear again before him.

 Then, for a moment, the circle of his light flew over something that made him freeze.
 A distant, pale figure, unnaturally elongated and skeletal, sprinting for him manically.